How to Create a Company Page on LinkedIn [+ 7 Best Practices]

 5. Customize Your Call-to-Action Button:

 If you have a landing page or destination for your visitors that is different from your website, LinkedIn lets you customize the call-to-action button on your company page by selecting a suitable CTA from the dropdown menu.
-For example, if your primary service is online training sessions, consider customizing the call-to-action button as “Sign Up” or “Register” to direct traffic to your dedicated landing page.
+For example, if your primary service is online training sessions, consider customizing the call-to-action button to “Sign Up” or “Register” to direct traffic to your dedicated landing page.

 6. Try LinkedIn Ads:

 If you have a dedicated budget for performance marketing, you can use LinkedIn ads to reach a larger, targeted audience.
 Sponsored content, InMail, and display ads can help increase your company’s visibility.
-It can come very handy while running specific campaigns.
-However, if you do not want to run a full ad campaign, you can also boost a particular post as a quick, low-investment alternative.
+It can come in very handy while running specific campaigns.

 7. Include Images:

-LinkedIn posts with images see twice as many comments.
-LinkedIn has also observed that custom image collages (featuring 3-4 images in a single post) perform extremely well for organizations.
-While visual content tends to perform better than text-only posts, you should still avoid posting irrelevant images that are not contextual to the topic of the post.
+However, remember that while visual content tends to perform better than text-only posts, you should still avoid posting irrelevant images that are not contextual to the topic of the post.

 Conclusion